joseyskindaweird/Trigonometry-Sprint-GD/README.md

 ```
 git clone https://github.com/strangetheproot/Trigonometry-Sprint-GD.git
 ```
-2. Open file explorer and follow the directions below.
+2. Open file explorer and follow the directions on how to apply the Texture pack.

 ## How to download the Resources on Linux: